indiscripts/IdExtenso/README.md

 * …and always making sure that the environment (OS, InDesign version, locale, script engine) is properly identified and managed?

 ***IdExtenso*** addresses these needs, and many more.
-Its core structure will get you started, and a huge set of additional modules will help you implement more complex features.
+Its core structure will get you started, and a huge set of additional modules will help you implement more complex scripts and features.

-The framework supports ExtendScript from version `3.92` to `4.x` and InDesign from `v.6.0` (CS4) to `16.x` (CC2021) in both Mac OS and Windows platforms.
-It fixes, improves or extends many built-in functionalities.
+The framework supports ExtendScript from version `3.92` to `4.x` and InDesign from `v.6.0` (CS4) to `17.x` (CC 2022) in both macOS and Windows platforms.
+It fixes, improves and extends many built-in functionalities.
 Here are a few examples:

 * `myString.toSource()` can save 30% of the original result length.